Telipinu: Family

-Telipinu was a son-in-law of Ammuna and brother-in-law of Huzziya I as a husband of Ammuna's daughter Ištapariya.
-His name was taken from the agricultural god Telipinu.
+Name

+Telipinu's name is likely derived from the Hattic word "pinu", meaning a child.
+The Hattians were a non-Indo-European people living in Anatolia before the arrival of the Hittites, by whom they have been gradually absorbed.

+Reign

 During Telipinu’s reign, Huzziya and his five brothers were killed.
 His son and wife were killed by Telepinu's rivals to the throne.
 The assassins were caught and sentenced to death, but Telepinu showed his desire to stop the bloodshed (many of his predecessors were assassinated or died mysteriously) and banished these assassins instead.

 He was able to recover a little ground from the Hurrians of Mitanni, by forming an alliance with the Hurrians of Kizzuwatna; however, with the end of his reign, the Hittite Empire enters a temporary "Dark Ages", the Middle Kingdom, lasting around 70 years, when records become too scanty to draw many conclusions.

+Succession law

 Telepinu is perhaps most famous for drawing up the Edict of Telepinu which dictated the laws of succession for the Hittite throne.
 It was designed to stop all the royal murders which had taken place in the previous decades, which had destabilised the empire and reduced the empire to only its heartland.